MyersResearchGroup/myersresearchgroup.github.io/content/authors/Logan Terry/_index.md

 superuser: false

 # Role/position
-role: Graduate Researcher, Ph.D.
+role: Graduate Researcher, M.S.

 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 810 for alum undergrads
 weight: 300

 # Organizations/Affiliations
 organizations:
-- name: University of Boulder, Colorado
+- name: University of Utah
   url: ""

 # Short bio (displayed in user profile at end of posts)